-The Company has an operating line of credit with its bankers to a maximum of $ 8,500,000 bearing interest at a rate of prime plus 2.0%.
+The Company has an operating line of credit with its bankers to a maximum of $ 8,500,000 bearing interest at a rate of prime plus 1.85%.
 The line of credit is secured by trade receivables and inventories.
-As at March 31, 2013, the Company had drawn $ 4,938,806 on its line of credit ($ 6,103,876 as at December 31, 2012).
-The Company's working capital decreased since December 31, 2012, going from $ 2,303,260 to $ 28,547, mainly explained by the inclusion of the long term portion of term debt in current liabilities.
-The Company believes it has sufficient capital to continue operating efficiently through the liquidity available in its working capital and the liquidity that will be generated by its operations.
-Management also expects to reimburse its long term debt based on the loans' original amortization schedules.
-Within twelve months, only one bank debt will remain outstanding.
-The Company's current capital structure should therefore enable it to meet all of its short term obligations.
+As at September 30, 2013, the Company had drawn $ 6,479,389 on its line of credit ($ 6,103,876 as at December 31, 2012).
+The Company's working capital decreased slightly since December 31, 2012, going from $ 2,303,260 to $ 2,119,425, mostly due to the inclusion of the balance of sale on the business acquisition in short term liabilities.
+Considering this, the Company's working capital position improved and management believes it has sufficient capital to continue operating efficiently through the liquidity available in its working capital and the liquidity that will be generated by its operations.
+One long term debt came to maturity during the third quarter and only one long term bank debt along with the balance of sale of the business acquisition are now outstanding.
+Based on the situation as at September 30, 2013, the Company's liquidity position should start to improve thereby enabling it to meet all of its short term obligations.
 As part of its normal management process, the Company continuously monitors its capital structure and considers the increase in indebtedness or the issuance of shares as possible options to optimize its capital structure.

 Safe Harbor Statement